GSA/catalog.data.gov/tools/harvest_source_import/README.md

 	- Error [500] trying to get full harvest source info about "honolulu json" (honolulu-json)
 ```

-### Import harvest sources
+## Import harvest sources

 Scripts to read and import harvest sources from a CKAN instance and add it to another CKAN instance.
 These scripts require Python >= 3.6.

-## Import Harvest Sources

 Get help with import_harvest_sources.py parameters